-We’re working hard to make sure you receive the best service we can provide.
-To achieve this, we have to carry out works in the public highway to install, maintain, repair and replace our water mains and sewers.
+We work hard to make sure we provide you with the best service we can.
+This involves carrying out works in the public highway to install, maintain, repair and replace our water mains and sewers.

-When we carry out our work, we do all we can to minimise disruption, but we understand that on occasions your business may be unavoidably affected.
-If so, you’re entitled to claim compensation1 from us.
+We do everything we can to minimise any disruption when this takes place but realise that sometimes your business may be unavoidably affected.
+If so, you’re entitled to claim compensation*1 from us.

 In this policy

-This document outlines our approach to business compensation claims (including dispute resolution) that may result from our work in the public highway.
-It doesn’t cover our approach to any other claim such as claims for loss of water supply or interruption to waste water services2.
+This page outlines our approach to business compensation claims (including dispute resolution) in the event of disruption - as a result of our work.
+It doesn’t cover our approach to any other claim such as claims for loss of water supply or interruption to wastewater services*2.

-- We will take all reasonable steps to minimise any disruption arising from our works in the public highway, liaising with you in this process if you are one of the affected businesses.
+- We’ll take all reasonable steps to minimise any disruption caused by public highway works, including liaising with affected businesses.

-- We will treat any information you provide in confidence, except where we are required by law to disclose it to third parties.
+- All information you provide is treated in confidence, except where we’re required by law to disclose it to third parties.

-- If you are not satisfied with the compensation we offer, and wish to refer the matter to arbitration, we will work with you to agree an arbitrator.
-The arbitration process is described below.
+- If you’re not satisfied with our offer of compensation we offer and want to refer the matter to arbitration, we’ll work with you to agree on an arbitrator.
+The process is described below.